AdobeDocs/experience-manager-64.en/help/communities/using/code-guide.md

 Further flexibility in working with user generated content (UGC) is through the SocialResourceProvider API, which eliminates the need for awareness of which [SRP](../../communities/using/srp.md) option was chosen for the deployment.

-Following are various coding guidelines and best practices for AEM Communities developers :
+Following are various coding guidelines and best practices for AEM Communities developers:

 ### Code {#code}